Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 There's no Shinto shrine or Buddhist temple in Pohnpei today, but Gene Ashby, in , writes (p.
 260) that the Japanese did save one section of the old wall, against which they built a prayer platform.

-Welcome to the famous agricultural-research station established by the Japanese at a time when they hoped to make a real colony of Pohnpei, a place where Japanese could settle and flourish.
+The Japanese for a time hoped to make a real colony of Pohnpei, a place where Japanese could settle and flourish.
 To that end, they began breeding and planting rice and many other crops.
+Here's the headquarters of the research station.
 Things went swimmingly until World War II.
 Yvette Adams recalled (p.
 69) a "Mr. Ono, the Japanese man who was in charge of the station....
 After the war Mr. Ono returned to Pohnpei to visit.
 When he saw what had happened to the experimental station and all of his work, he stood at the entrance and cried."

 The Japanese got involved with infrastructure, too.
 What would an engineer see, looking at this river?
 It's the Lehn, which flows north and enters the sea on the eastern edge of Kolonia.